 In marriage and couples counseling, I see this play out with people who get into the habit of avoiding talking about difficult things with their partners or spouses.
 Often it is uncomfortable, but the more you force yourself to talk despite the discomfort, the less likely you are to become disconnected.
 If couples continue to avoid talking, over time it gets harder and harder to do so.

 There’s a lot of talk in popular culture these days about constantly pushing oneself out of one’s comfort zone in every area of life.
-There's no question that those of us who are able to live our lives this way will experience tremendous growth and success.
+There's no question that those of us who can live our lives this way will experience tremendous growth and success.
 This is a great goal, but not realistic for most of us.
 But I like to help people focus on small, doable steps to move out of their comfort zones.
 Generally, people find when they do take these steps, things work out and their worst fears are never realized.

 For more information, visit my Drug and Alcohol Counseling page.